 - Hosting parties and who covers the cost of any damages.

-- Eating each other’s food (half a loaf of your bread being eaten by your flatmate everyday can really take a toll on your student budget).
+- Communal food (half a loaf of your bread being eaten by your flatmate everyday can really take a toll on your student budget).

-Now you’re a tertiary student you are eligible for the ASB Tertiary Package.
-Make sure you’re signed up for this as it has great options, such as free fries every time you use your Tertiary Visa Debit card at McDonald’s®.
-Also, ask us about an interest-free overdraft (up to $2,500) or a credit card with a $1,000 limit and no account fee for a year.
-Learn more about the ASB Tertiary Package.
+If you’re studying or doing an apprenticeship, you may be eligible for the ASB Tertiary Student package2.
+Enjoy perks like no base or transaction fees for the lifetime of your account and free fries daily every time you use your Tertiary Visa Debit card at McDonald’s®.
+Also, ask us about an interest-free overdraft (up to $2,000) or a credit card with a $1,000 limit and no account fee for a year.

 Get contents insurance